“Go away from me for I am a sinner!”

 Luke 5:8-11, Ezekiel 47:3-9

 Today’s sermon is a continuation of last week’s sermon.
 We talked about last week that Jesus commanded Peter and his companions, James and John, to “put out into the deep water”.
 As we covered last week, fishermen of Galilee did not go fishing in the bright daylight nor in the deep water.
 That was against commonsensical fishermen’s knowledge at that time.
-On the morning when Jesus commanded them to go into the deep water and let down the net, they toiled all night long the night before but did not catch any fish.
+On that morning when Jesus commanded them to go into the deep water and let down the net, they toiled all night long the night before but did not catch any fish.
 Yet, Peter and his companions obeyed Jesus’ command against their conventional knowledge.
-We covered last week that the shallow water represents the worldly human reality in which human skills, knowledge, and practices that are limited, lacking and imperfect is the norm, and the “deep water” represents God’s reality in which abundance, fullness, and perfection is the norm.
+We covered last week that the shallow water represents the worldly human reality in which human skills, knowledge, and practices that are limited, lacking and imperfect are the norm, and the “deep water” represents God’s reality in which abundance, fullness, and perfection is the norm.
 In the shallow water, one finds emptiness in his net in the morning, but in deep water, one finds over-fullness to the point of the net breaking open at any time of the day, enough to fill other people’s empty nets.
-When Peter went to the deep water from the shallow water, he experienced fullness away from emptiness in life.
+When Peter went to the deep water from the shallow water, he experienced fullness away from the emptiness in life.
 From shallow water to deep water is from emptiness to the fullness in life.

-Today’s text which begins with the verse 8, when Peter experienced this “deep water” experience, Peter fell at the feet of Jesus and said, “Lord, go away from me; I am a sinful man!”.
+Today’s text which begins with verse 8, when Peter experienced this “deep water” experience, Peter fell at the feet of Jesus and said, “Lord, go away from me; I am a sinful man!”.
 He out-cried that he was a sinful man.
 Peter realized simultaneously who he was, –a sinner–, and who Jesus was, –God, and the fear of doom overwhelmed him as he realized how filthy and sinful he was in contrast to Jesus’ holiness.
 “Lord!
 Depart from me for I am a sinner!”
 It was the same outcry Isaiah uttered when he found himself in the presence of God in Isaiah 6, “Woe is me; I am doomed for I am a man of unclean lips!”
 At the moment he realized how sinful and uttered how helpless he was, he heard the Savior saying, “Fear not; from now on you will fish people!”
 ‘Fear not, I have healed you, fear not, your sins are forgiven, fear not, you will fish people.’
 Do you see what is going on here?
 As soon as he confessed that he was sinful realizing his doom, two things instantly happened: healing/saving and calling.
 Peter was healed of his sin-sick soul; he was forgiven when he confessed his sin, and he was called to catch people for God’s kingdom.

 Unless we go into the deep water, to God’s reality, we cannot realize our doomed state.
 We cannot know how sinful we are unless we experience God’s presence, his absolute holiness.
 Unless we realize how sinful we are, we cannot be forgiven.
 Unless we realize how utterly doomed we are, we cannot be saved.
 Unless we are forgiven, we cannot catch people for God.